messagebirdguides/notifications-guide-php/README.md

 ````

 Apart from the MessageBird SDK, Composer will install the [Slim framework](https://packagist.org/packages/slim/slim), the [Twig templating engine](https://packagist.org/packages/slim/twig-view), and the [Dotenv configuration library](https://packagist.org/packages/vlucas/phpdotenv).
 These libraries add some structure to the project while keeping the sample application straightforward to understand without the overhead of a full-scale web framework.

+## Create your API Key 🔑

+To enable the MessageBird SDK, we need to provide an access key for the API.
+MessageBird provides keys in _live_ and _test_ modes.
+To get this application running, we will need to create and use a live API access key.
+Read more about the difference between test and live API keys [here] (https://support.messagebird.com/hc/en-us/articles/360000670709-What-is-the-difference-between-a-live-key-and-a-test-key-).

+Let's create your live API access key.
+First, go to the [MessageBird Dashboard](https://dashboard.messagebird.com/en/user/index); if you have already created an API key it will be shown right there.
+If you do not see any key on the dashboard or if you're unsure whether this key is in _live_ mode, go to the _Developers_ section and open the [API access (REST) tab](https://dashboard.messagebird.com/en/developers/access).
+Here, you can create new API keys and manage your existing ones.

+If you are having any issues creating your API key, please reach out to our Customer Support team at support@messagebird.com.

 ## Configuring the MessageBird SDK